LucidityWaver/ICA40511-Keywords/Portfolio/Mobile-Apps/Learner Logbook Demo.md

 ![Learner Logbook Main](https://github.com/LucidityWaver/ICA40511-NotesAndKeywords/blob/master/Portfolio/images/LogbookMain.png)

 ###The Project
 For the mobile applications subject of Holmesglen's IT Cert IV Programming course, students were required to design and create a logbook application for learner drivers.
-The application should make use of jQuery Mobile and Cordova / Apache Phonegap technologies to create a Web SQL (SQLite) database.
+The application must make use of jQuery Mobile and Cordova / Apache Phonegap technologies to create a Web SQL (SQLite) database.

 ####Project Requirements
 The project required documentation and application functions as follows: